CMU-17-214/f2023/assignments/hw3.md

 ## Submitting your work

-For milestone 3a and 3c, as in previous homework assignments, push your solution to your Santorini repository on GitHub and submit a link to the final commit to Canvas.
-A link will look like `https://github.com/CMU-17-214/<reponame>/commit/<commitid>`.
+For milestone 3a, submit your work in two locations: (1) Submit a link to your final commit to Canvas.
 All design documents should be located in the root directory of your repository.
+(2) Upload all 6 design documents in a single zip file (not including any code or other files) to Canvas for peer review.

+For milestone 3b, you will perform code review directly on Canvas.

+For milestone 3c, you will again submit a link to your final commit to Canvas.
+All design documents should be located in the root directory of your repository.

+As usual, the link must have the format `https://github.com/CMU-17-214/<reponame>/commit/<commitid>`.

 ## Evaluation